tklein42/comic-character-gen/README.md

 2. Unique Character Lacking Variability

-From my experiments in generating the character using inpainting I found that it was extremely difficult to have my `sks character` generate anything outside of a jacket, and simply put, I failed to recognize this sooner as now although the model recognizes the features of the character it also identifies the jacket as a key characteristic.
+From my experience in generating the character using inpainting I found that it was extremely difficult to have my `sks character` generate anything outside of a jacket, and simply put, I failed to recognize this sooner as now although the model recognizes the features of the character it also identifies the jacket as a key characteristic.
 Because of this when imploying the inpainting, the model was capable of producing similar colors, such as a black jacket and jeans for the case with outfit 1, however it was struggling to match the outfit exactly with only the t-shirt.